DavidTeju/CourseWeb/README.md

-# CourseWeb

-This is an abandoned project but you may wonder,

-## What is this
+# CourseWeb: A Discontinued Project

+Even though this project has been abandoned, you might be curious about its purpose and history.

+## The Concept Behind CourseWeb
-I strongly dislike my school's course search.
-It's based on an outdated search system called janzabar, is slow, has terrible UI, and is heavily restrictive in how you can search for courses; it forces you to know exactly the course name or course code of what you're looking for and stifling any opportunity for course discovery.
-A more appropriate but, perhaps, less professional term would be "hate."
-And when I "hate" things, the first thing I do is change them, and that's what I planned to do here.
+I was highly dissatisfied with my school's course search system, which relied on an outdated platform called Janzabar.
+It was slow, had a terrible user interface, and greatly limited the search options for courses.
+Users needed to know the exact course name or code, which made course discovery nearly impossible.
+To be more candid, I "hated" it.
+I usually harness "hate" and frustration to motivate change, and that's what I aimed to do with this project.

-I was inspired by student-created tools like [Classes.wtf](https://classes.wtf/) at Harvard and [Ten Weeks](https://tenweeks.xyz/) at Stanford, that serve as super-fast(low-latency) natural language course search engines.
-A clean, simple UI to explore courses at my university.
+I drew inspiration from student-created tools such as [Classes.wtf](https://classes.wtf/) at Harvard and [Ten Weeks](https://tenweeks.xyz/) at Stanford, which serve as fast, natural language course search engines with clean, simple user interfaces.
+My goal was to create a similar platform for exploring courses at my university.

-## What happened?
+## What Went Wrong?
-I wrote two scripts in TypeScript.
-One to scrape [all courses](data/allCourses.json), and info associated with them from the school academic bulletin, the second to create [topic sets](/data/courseTopicSets.json) from each course (this was to be useful for my search rank calculation).
+I developed two TypeScript scripts for the project.
+The first script was for scraping [all courses](data/allCourses.json) and their associated information from the school's academic bulletin, while the second script generated [topic sets](/data/courseTopicSets.json) for each course to help with search ranking calculations.

-However, the bulletin was missing a lot of crucial information.
-For example, a significant number of courses had no description in the bulletin
-This couldn't work since the course description is crucial to creating topic sets.
+However, the academic bulletin lacked crucial information, such as course descriptions for a significant number of courses.
+Since course descriptions are essential for creating topic sets, this posed a major problem.

-I arranged a meeting with my school's CIO and discussed this with him.
-While he thought it was a nice project, he let me know that given their current responsibilities, he couldn't devote resources to sharing course data with me.
-Additionally, he told me that the school is already working on transitioning to a new system.
-Hence, I decided to put the project on hold until the Fall.
+I discussed the issue with my school's CIO, who appreciated the project but could not allocate resources to share course data with me.
+He also mentioned that the school was already in the process of transitioning to a new system.
+Given that, I decided to pause the project until the following semester.

-## So why is it "abandoned?"
+## Why is the Project "Abandoned?"
-That's easy.
-It's because I will be transferring to a different university come Fall so there's little merit to picking this back up.
+The reason is simple: I will be transferring to another university in the Fall, so it no longer makes sense for me to continue working on this project.